agude/agude.github.io/_books/surface_detail.md

 this_book }} expands on that idea and explores the morality of uploading minds to virtual hells, where they are tortured forever instead of reaching heaven.

-Many galactic civilizations run hells for their people, and others---including the Culture---oppose the practice.
+Many galactic civilizations run hells for their people, while others---including the Culture---oppose the practice.
 Both sides agree to settle the issue through a virtual conflict called the _War in Heaven_.
 The Culture declines to participate to maintain the appearance of fairness.
 Early on, we learn that the anti-hell side is losing and is considering escalating the conflict into the real world.

 {{ this_book }} has a fantastic set of characters: